RedAlex/esx_ownedcarthief/README.md

 -Basic alarm system
 This system starts an audible alarm when an attempt is made to open a door without the key.

-- Alarm system connect to the central
+-Alarm system connect to the central
 This system starts an audible alarm when an attempt is made to open a door without the key.
 This system sends the vehicle's position to the police officer if an attempt is made to open a door without the key.